DPDK/dpdk/doc/guides/bbdevs/turbo_sw.rst

 SW Turbo Poll Mode Driver
 =========================

-The SW Turbo PMD (**baseband_turbo_sw**) provides a poll mode bbdev driver that utilizes Intel optimized libraries for LTE Layer 1 workloads acceleration.
-This PMD supports the functions: Turbo FEC, Rate Matching and CRC functions.
+The SW Turbo PMD (**baseband_turbo_sw**) provides a software only poll mode bbdev driver that can optionally utilize Intel optimized libraries for LTE Layer 1 workloads acceleration.

+Note that the driver can also be built without any dependency with reduced functionality for maintenance purpose.

+To enable linking to the SDK libraries see detailed installation section below.
+One flag can be enabled depending on whether the target machine can support AVX2 instructions sets and the related SDK libraries for vectorized signal processing functions are installed :
+- CONFIG_RTE_BBDEV_SDK_AVX2

+By default this flag is disabled.
+For AVX2 machine and SDK library installed then this flag can be enabled.

+This PMD supports the functions: FEC, Rate Matching and CRC functions detailed in the Features section.

 Features
 --------

-SW Turbo PMD has support for the following capabilities:
+SW Turbo PMD can support for the following capabilities when the SDK libraries are used:

-For the encode operation:
+For the LTE encode operation:

 * ``RTE_BBDEV_TURBO_CRC_24A_ATTACH``
 * ``RTE_BBDEV_TURBO_CRC_24B_ATTACH``
 * ``RTE_BBDEV_TURBO_RATE_MATCH``
 * ``RTE_BBDEV_TURBO_RV_INDEX_BYPASS``

-For the decode operation:
+For the LTE decode operation:

 * ``RTE_BBDEV_TURBO_SUBBLOCK_DEINTERLEAVE``
 * ``RTE_BBDEV_TURBO_CRC_TYPE_24B``